Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Methodology

-where $Y^{+}$ represents the set of edge pixels in the ground truth (positive samples), $Y^{-}$ denotes the set of non-edge pixels (negative samples), and $\alpha = \frac{|Y^{-}|}{|Y|}$, with $\lambda = 1.1$.
-This loss function ensures that the model is optimized to predict accurate edge detection results by emphasizing both precision and recall.
+where: \begin{itemize} \item $\hat{y_{i}}$ is the pixel in the prediction $\hat{Y}$ corresponding to $y_{i}$. \item $Y^{+}$ represents the set of edge pixels in the ground-truth $Y$ (positive samples). \item $Y^{-}$ denotes the set of non-edge pixels in the ground-truth (negative samples). \item $\alpha = \frac{|Y^{-}|}{|Y|}$ is the weight balancing the positive and negative samples. \item $\lambda = 1.1$ as suggested in previous works. \end{itemize}